 FDA does not say when or where the pet products were made or how long they have been on supplier shelves.
 Always check labels; some still show when and where the product was made.

 As an aside, much of the shrimp in your grocery store freezer or cold case comes from China.
 Country of Origin is no longer required.
 You can only imagine how long it has been that way in pet foods and pet products.
 As a Safe Shopper, you need to know that products “manufactured” in this country may contain toxic, even deadly ingredients from other countries.
 Let us not forget the human babies who were sickened by melamine-tainted baby formula and Melamine from China, used to artificially boost protein in dog food, poisoned and killed thousands of dogs.

-Dog owners learned the hard way not to buy rawhide chews unless they were clearly labeled “made in the U.S.” Fortunately, a growing number of companies are now proudly labeling their products “Made In America” but there is still the question of where the ingredients come from.
+Dog owners learned the hard way not to buy rawhide chews unless they were clearly labeled “made in the U.S.” Fortunately, a growing number of companies are now proudly labeling their products “Made In America” but there is still the question of where the dog food ingredients come from.

 In a better informed world 5 years later, why are pet owners still buying prepared foods?
 Convenience and Cost.
 The 2 C's.
 As long as we run harried, busy lives, there is little time to shop for and prepare fresh foods, even for our families.

 Best advice for your dogs, if it isn’t from a pet food company that uses human quality ingredients from the U.S.A., you should be aware - and beware!